alexandrehsaad/swiftui-extensions/README.md

 ### Styles

+**`ColorfulLabelStyle`**: A label style that shows both the title and icon of the label using a system-standard layout.

+- `init(tint:)`: Creates a new instance with the specified tint.

 **`OrbitalProgressStyle`**: A progress view that visually indicates its progress using an orbit.

 - `init(tint:)`: Creates a new instance with the specified tint.